vuepress/ecosystem/docs/plugins/development/git.md

 - Details:

-  The changelogs of the page.
+  The changelog of the page.

   This attribute would also include contributors to the files listed in [gitInclude](#gitinclude).